-Wildlife - Killer Whales
+Wildlife - Killer Whale/Orca

-Killer Whales - Orcinus orca
+Killer Whale/Orca - Orcinus orca

-Killer whales, with their conspicuous black and white colouration have been recognizable to most since early childhood.
+Killer whales, with their conspicuous black and white colouration, have been recognizable to most since early childhood.
 However, unlike land animals which have been thoroughly researched and observed by scientists, an underwater creature invites new complications and mysteries.
 For over 45 years killer whales have been studied off the coast of British Columbia and Washington and the whale-watching ecotourism industry is growing.
 Killer whales are well-documented and loved, but they are still an enigma, giving us more questions than answers.

 Our relationship with Killer whales